-In accordance with Supreme Court Rule 37.2, amici also note that on November 3, 2015, they notified the parties of their intent to file this brief.
-On October 16, 2015, Mr. McDonnell and the Government each filed a letter consenting to the filing of amicus briefs.
+On February 10, 2016, Mr. McDonnell and the Government each filed a letter consenting to the filing of amicus briefs.

-Amici have a strong interest in seeking review of former Governor McDonnell's convictions because the courts below endorsed an unprecedented construction of "official act" that ignores this Court's teachings, conflicts with the decisions of other Courts of Appeals, and threatens to turn common political gestures into federal crimes.
+Amici have a strong interest in seeing Governor McDonnell's convictions overturned because the courts below endorsed an unprecedented construction of "official act" that ignores this Court's teachings, conflicts with the decisions of other Courts of Appeals, and threatens to turn common political gestures into federal crimes.